 Today our team was strengthened by a student from Åbo Akademi University in Turku, the only exclusively Swedish language university in Finland: Jeffery Nosakhare Omorodion.
 Jeffery is a master degree student in the department of chemical engineering.
 He’s inspired to develop innovative solutions to the environmental problems plaguing mankind.
 Born in Nigeria, he sees rising sea levels causing massive flooding in the coastal parts of his homeland.
-Jeffery will assist us to unroll Cool Down The Planet and is very motivated to help us find suitable subjects for video projects in his country.
+Jeffery will assist us to unroll Cool Down The Planet and is very motivated to help us find suitable subjects to be featured in his country.
 We first asked him to answer some questions.

 Jeffery, can you introduce yourself?